India restricts import of laptop, computers to push local manufacturing

 India has imposed high tariffs in the past on products like mobile phones to catalyze domestic output.

-Last year, it produced $38 billion worth mobile phones in the country, while local production of laptops and tablets were just $4 billion in comparison, according to estimates from industry body India Cellular and Electronics Association.
+Last year, it produced US$38 billion worth of mobile phones in the country, while local production of laptops and tablets was just US$4 billion in comparison, according to estimates from the industry body India Cellular and Electronics Association.

-(Additional reporting by Shivam Patel, Shivangi Singh in New Delhi and Jaspreet Kalra in Mumbai; Editing by Sudipto Ganguly and Raju Gopalakrishnan)